GoogleCloudPlatform/gke-migration-to-containers/README-QWIKLABS.md

 After the deployment you'll run a load test against the final deployment and scale it to accommodate the load.

+***What you'll learn***
+- Google Kubernetes Engine
+- How to launch a single container on Google Kubernetes Engine
+- How to launch multiple replicas of a single container on Google Kubernetes Engine

 ## Architecture

 **Configuration 1:**

 ![screenshot](./images/Debian-deployment.png)

 **Configuration 2:**

 ![screenshot](./images/cos-deployment.png)

 **Configuration 3:**

 ![screenshot](./images/gke-deployment.png)

 A simple Python [Flask](http://flask.pocoo.org/) web application (`Prime-flask`) was created for this demonstration which contains two endpoints: